 In the current year, management of the Company identified that cash and cash equivalents were not disclosed as a separate line item on the face of the statement of financial position as required under IFRS.
 The cash and bank balances previously disclosed included "Bank deposits with original maturities of more than three months" which do not meet the definition of cash and cash equivalents.
+In addition, the Company had erroneously classified "Bank deposits with original maturities of more than three months" which do not meet the definition of cash and cash equivalents.
 In addition, the Company had erroneously classified "Bank deposits with original maturities of more than three months" in cash and cash equivalents for purposes of the statement of cash flows.
 As at 1 January 2020, cash and bank balances amounting to AED 152,844 thousand included cash and cash equivalents amounting to AED 20,059 thousand and bank deposits with original maturities of more than three months amounting to AED 132,785 thousand.
-As 31 December 2020, cash and bank balances amounting to AED 2,142 thousand and bank deposits with original maturities of more than three months amounting to AED 215,231 thousand.
+As 31 December 2020, cash and bank balances amounting to AED 220,373 thousand included cash and cash equivalents amounting to AED 5,142 thousand and bank deposits with original maturities of more than three months amounting to AED 215,231 thousand.